pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 of one or more alarm notifications in one of the specified *triggerStates*.

+A momentary true value on *suppressionPath* will suppress output deriving from the current notification state, but output will be restored if a notification changes state to another value in *triggerStates* or a new notification appears with a state in *triggerStates*.

-The configuration I use on my boat uses two outputs that operate relays which are in turn connected to visual and audible annunciators.
+The configuration I use on my boat uses two outputs that operate relays which are in turn connected to visual (usb0.1) and audible (usb0.2) annunciators.
+A momentary switch allows suppression of the audible output.
 ```
 {
   "enabled": true,